What Does A Buy Nothing Community Look Like?

 People give clothes, dinners, crock pots, plants, garden tools.
 We’ve seen used and clean Ziploc bags offered, laundry detergent, antiques, bicycles, canoes, kombucha, branches, flowers, cement blocks, eggs, beds, broccoli, custard, and crickets.
 There’s no limit to what you can give or receive.

 It’s the services offered and offbeat requests that are perhaps the most touching, enabling people to give in the most precious ways.
 Members use their words, rather than abbreviated “ISO,” for example, which can feel alienating to those who don’t typically join buy/sell/trade groups.
 No trades or swaps are allowed, as all gifts are freely given.
-Here’s a list of a few things that happened in our local group last month to help you get started on your own Buy Nothing creative giving.
+Here’s a list of a few things that happened in our local community last month to help you get started on your own Buy Nothing creative giving.

 Examples of Buy Nothing Gives and Asks: